ranadip/end-to-end-data-analytics-with-spark-telco/README.md

-# End to end data analytics with SPARK
+# End to end data analytics with SPARK (Telco edition)

 ## Introduction